Raising Antiracist Kids Pilot Study

 What does the study involve?

 This study will be conducted entirely online, and therefore, in the comfort of your own home.
 We are seeking parents/caregivers of children between 5 - 11 years old.
-Eligible parents/caregivers will complete a short survey before they take the Raising Antiracist Kids workshop, attend a workshop, and then complete another short survey 2 weeks after the workshop.
+Eligible parents/caregivers will complete a short survey before they take the Raising Antiracist Kids workshop, attend a workshop, and complete another short survey 2 weeks after the workshop, then a second short survey 12 months after the workshop.
 All surveys will be conducted online, and should take no longer than 20-minutes to complete.
 Each parent/caregiver interested in participating (including those in the same household) will be required to register individually.

-In total, study participation requires to participants to complete two short online survey, and attend one online Raising Antiracist Kids workshop.
+In total, study participation requires participants to complete three short online surveys, and attend one online Raising Antiracist Kids workshop.
 Participation is completely voluntary and can be withdrawn at anytime.

 Will I be paid to participate?